xcat2/xcat-core/docs/source/guides/admin-guides/references/man5/site.5.rst

                 in tftpdir is mounted on all on Service Nodes.
 Default is 1/yes.
                 If value is set to a hostname, the directory in tftpdir will be mounted from that hostname on the SN

-   disjointnetboot:  Only avaialbe when sharedtftp is set to 0/no. If set to '1', a service node
-                handles the netboot (petitboot/grub2/xnba) config file only for the nodes it manages.
-                The default value is '0'.
-'0' means handle all the nodes in the same subnet.

    sharedinstall:  Indicates if a shared file system will be used for installation
                    resources.
 Possible values are: 'no', 'sns', or 'all'.  'no'